Trolleybus usage by country: North Korea

 Trolleybuses have operated in Pyongyang since 1962, with a large fleet serving several routes.
 Due to the closed nature of North Korea, the existence of trolleybus networks in other North Korean cities was generally unknown outside the country for many years, but it is now known that around 12 to 15 other cities also possess trolleybus systems, among them Chongjin and Nampho.
 A few other places have private, very small (in some cases only one or two vehicles) systems for transporting workers from a housing area to a nearby coal mine or other industrial site—or at least did at some time within recent years.
 Trolleybuses include both imported and locally made vehicles.
 Imported buses are from Europe and copied versions from China.
 There are a few local manufacturers of trolleybuses.
 More recently, while the systems in larger cities are refreshed, some smaller networks, such as Tanchon (2011), Hochon County (2020), Onsong County (before 2004), Kapsan County (unknown), Sinpyong County (2015), Sudong (unknown) and Yonsan County (unknown) have had their trolleybuses removed, though at least in Onsong, the wires have been preserved in relatively good condition.

 Saudi Arabia

 The first and only trolleybus system to exist in Saudi Arabia opened in April 2013 in Riyadh, serving the then-new main campus of the King Saud bin Abdulaziz University for Health Sciences.
 The service is provided with a fleet of 12 articulated trolleybuses built in Germany by Viseon Bus.

 Tajikistan

 Two trolleybus networks have operated in this country, both having been built during the Soviet period, the Dushanbe system in 1955 and the Khujand (Khodzhent) one in 1970.
-The Dushanbe system is still in operation as of 2015, whilst the Khujand system was closed in September 2010 (discontinuation officially announced in April 2013).
+The Dushanbe system is still in operation as of 2026, whilst the Khujand system was closed in September 2010 (discontinuation officially announced in April 2013).
+Most of trolleybus routes of Dushanbe based on IMC technology.
+Mostly rolling stock consists of Belorussian BKM-32100D "Syabar".